Model-Based Beam-Steered Optical Wireless Positioning with Single-LED Single-Photodiode for 3D Localization

-Most existing OWP implementations rely on traditional multi-LED transmitter constellations, where multiple fixed LEDs with known positions act as anchors \cite{Zhuang2018}.
-Using multiple LEDs allows the receiver to compute its position via triangulation, trilateration, or multilateration, analogous to how GNSS uses many satellites \cite{Wang2024b}.
-OWP implementations, specifically VLP, reuses luminaires, and the LED constellation is co-designed with illumination.
-This co-design includes placement, power, and beam patterns that must satisfy lighting standards and uniformity, which constrains anchor geometry and modulation \cite{photonics9100750}.
-However, these multi-LED requirements complicate practical deployment.
-They presumes a dense infrastructure; at least four LEDs must be concurrently visible to the receiver to resolve a three dimensional (3D) position \cite{Plets2019,electronics8111311, ALMADANI2021126654,Zhang2020}, which may not be true in environments with only sparse lighting.
-Installing and maintaining a dense LED network, with unique IDs or modulation for each lamp, increases installation cost and complexity \cite{Cossu2022}.
-Consequently, reducing the infrastructure burden by localizing with single light sources is a highly desirable goal in the field \cite{Rekkas2023}.
+The majority of OWP implementations follow a multi-LED paradigm, where several fixed LEDs with known positions act as anchors and the receiver resolves its position via triangulation or trilateration, analogous to GNSS \cite{Zhuang2018, Wang2024b}.
+When reusing visible-light luminaires---the standard approach in visible light positioning (VLP)---the anchor constellation is co-designed with illumination: placement, power, and beam patterns must satisfy lighting standards and uniformity, constraining anchor geometry and modulation \cite{photonics9100750}.
+Crucially, at least three to four LEDs must be concurrently visible to the receiver to resolve a three-dimensional (3D) position \cite{Plets2019, electronics8111311, ALMADANI2021126654, Zhang2020}, a condition that may not hold in environments with sparse lighting.
+Installing and maintaining a dense multi-LED network, with unique identifiers or modulation for each lamp, further increases deployment cost and complexity \cite{Cossu2022}.
+Consequently, reducing the infrastructure burden by localizing with a single light source is a highly desirable research goal \cite{Rekkas2023}.